406th Air Expeditionary Wing

-The 406th Air Expeditionary Wing (406 AEW) is a provisional air expeditionary unit assigned to the United States Air Force's Third Air Force, stationed at Ramstein Air Base, Germany.
+The 406th Air Expeditionary Wing is a provisional air expeditionary unit assigned to the United States Air Force's Third Air Force, stationed at Ramstein Air Base, Germany.
 Its components conduct tactical airlift, personnel recovery, casualty evacuation, and attack missions in support of United States Africa Command.

 The wing was first activated as a fighter-bomber unit during the early Cold War in 1952 and was stationed in the United Kingdom for six years until its inactivation in 1958.
 From 1972 to 1992, the wing served as a training unit while stationed in Spain.

 In 2001, the wing was assigned to United States Air Forces in Europe as a provisional unit.

 The unit was most recently activated on 9 June 2023, assuming control of the units of the 435th Air Expeditionary Wing.